-The signature requirement for constitutional amendments, statutory initiatives, and veto referendums is 10% of the voters who voted in the entire state at the last preceding general election.
-975,980 people voted in the 2018 General Election in Nevada, so 97,598 signatures are required for constitutional amendments and for veto referendums.
-Because statutory initiatives must be submitted two years prior to the election in which they are meant to be on the ballot, signature requirements for statutory initiatives on the 2020 ballot will be based on the total number of votes cast in the 2016 General Election in Nevada.
-In that election, 1,125,429 people voted, so 112,543 signatures were required.
-For all ballot measures, the 10% of signatures required must be equally apportioned among the state’s petition districts, so 24,400 signatures must be gathered from each congressional district.
+Signature Requirements: Constitutional amendments, statutory initiatives, and veto referendums all require 10% of the voters who cast ballots in the state’s last preceding general election.
+1,023,617 voted in the 2022 general election in Nevada, so 102,362 signatures are required for constitutional amendments and veto referendums.
+Because statutory initiatives must be submitted 2 years prior to the election in which it is to appear on the ballot, signature requirements for statutory initiatives will be based on the votes cast in the 2020 election.
+1,407,761 people voted in the 2020 election in Nevada, so 140,777 signatures are required.
+For all ballot measures, the required signatures must be equally apportioned among the state’s congressional districts.

-Before circulating, initiative petitions for constitutional amendments must be submitted to the Secretary of State no earlier than September 1 of the year before the year in which the election is to be held (September 1, 2019).
-The signed initiative petition must be filed with the appropriate county officials for certification no later than 15 days following the primary election (June 24, 2020; extended to August 5, 2020 as a result of a court ruling).
-The final filing must be made 90 days prior to the election in which the petition is to appear on the ballot (August 5, 2020).
-Initiative petitions for statutory amendments must be submitted to county officials no later than 15 days following the general election (November 13, 2018), and the final filing must be made 30 days prior to the convening of the next regular session of the legislature (January 5, 2019).
-Initial referendum petition filings must be made to the Secretary of State not earlier than August 1 of the year before the year in which the election will be held (August 1, 2019), and signed petitions must be filed with the appropriate county officials no later than 15 days after the primary election (June 24, 2020; extended to August 5, 2020 as a result of a court ruling).
+Submission Deadlines: Before circulating, initiative petitions for constitutional amendments must be submitted to the Secretary of State no earlier than September 1 of the year before the year in which the election is to be held.
+The signed initiative petition must be filed with the appropriate county officials for certification no later than 15 days following the primary election (February 21, 2024).
+The final filing must be made 90 days prior to the election in which the petition is to appear on the ballot (August 7, 2024).
+Statutory initiative petitions must be submitted to county officials no later than 15 days following the general election (November 20, 2024), and the final filing must be made 30 days prior to the convening of the next regular session of the legislature.
+Initial referendum petition filings must be made to the Secretary of State not earlier than August 1 of the year before the year in which the election will be held, and signed petitions must be filed with the appropriate county officials no later than 15 days after the primary election (February 21, 2024).

-A fiscal impact statement is required.
+Other Requirements: A fiscal impact statement is required.
 Circulators must be at least 18 years of age.
 Voter-initiated amendments must be approved at two consecutive elections.
-Legislatively-referred amendments must be approved twice consecutively by the Legislature and once by the voters.
-Statutory initiatives cannot be amended or repealed in the three years following its passing.
-Amendments can be themselves amended or repealed only by receiving majority votes in consecutive regular sessions and by receiving majority approval at a general election.
+Legislatively referred amendments must be approved by two consecutive Legislatures and once by the voters.
+Statutory initiatives cannot be amended or repealed in the three years following their passing.
+Amendments can be themselves amended or repealed only by receiving majority votes in two consecutive legislative sessions and by receiving majority approval from voters at the general election.
 Statutes or resolutions affirmed by the people cannot be amended or repealed except by another vote of the people.
-Initiatives are permitted on general election ballots, but not on primary or special election ballots or odd-year ballots.
+Initiatives are permitted on general election ballots but not on primary or special election or odd-year ballots.